vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      or the gateware document, for the meaning of each bit.

 chN-threshold
-     These attributes choose the value of the data thresold (as a signed 16-bit value).
+     These attributes choose the value of the data threshold (as a signed 16-bit value).

 chN-hysteresis